 Dr. Christina Vanderwel.
 Co-investigator.
 Southampton University.
 UKRI Future Leaders Fellow and Lecturer.
 Expertise in experimental fluid mechanics, specialising in the use of laser diagnostics to study turbulent flows and mixing.
 Her fellowship, explores pollution dispersion through flow over 3D-printed urban models using fluorescent tracers.

-Dr. Zheng-Tong Xie.
+Prof. Zheng-Tong Xie.
 Co-investigator.
 University of Southampton.
-Associate Professor.
 Expertise in computational simulation for urban flows, pollutant dispersion and heat transfer in outdoor and indoor urban environments.

 Dr. Christos Halios: Co-investigator.
 University of Reading.
 Lecturer in Sustainable Technologies in the School of Built Environment.
 Expertise in urban physics applied to air quality and indoor/outdoor exchanges for urban sustainability.